MetaDocencia/SitioWeb/content/en/authors/yabellini/_index.md

 - MetaDocentes
 ---

-Yani es investigadora de INTA en La Pampa.
-Tiene experiencia docente en todos los niveles educativos, desde primario a universitario, desde 1993.
-Forma docentes desde 1996 a través de la Red Federal de Formación Docente Continua (Ministerio de Educación de la Nación) y el sistema de transferencia y extensión del INTA.
-Dictó más de 40 cursos y talleres sobre tecnologías de la información y la comunicación (TICs).
-Realiza parte de su trabajo de forma remota desde el año 2009, incluyendo la defensa de sus tesis de maestría en esta modalidad en 2015.
-Desde 2019 es [Instructora certificada de RStudio](https://education.rstudio.com/trainers/).
-Organizó más de 40 eventos (de alcance regional e internacional)  entre los que se destacan ser chair general de las [Jornadas Argentinas de Informática (2020)](http://www.sadio.org.ar/jaiio/) y  fundadora y actual chair de [LatinR
-](https://latin-r.com), una de las conferencias latinoamericanas más grandes sobre el uso de R en investigación y desarrollo.
-Yani es activista de las iniciativas abiertas (software, datos y ciencia).
-Desde 2017 es parte de varias iniciativas voluntarias que implican trabajo remoto colaborativo con profesionales de un arco amplio de disciplinas y países, dentro de las que se destacan [R-Ladies](https://rladies.org/) y [R4DS](https://github.com/cienciadedatos).
-Esta última iniciativa realizó la traducción del libro [R para Ciencia de Datos](https://es.r4ds.hadley.nz) y del paquete datos al Español.
-También ayuda con #DatosDeMiercoles en Twitter.
+Yani is an INTA researcher in La Pampa.
+She has teaching experience at all educational levels, from primary school to university, since 1993.
+She has been training teachers since 1996 through the Red Federal de Formación Docente Continua (Ministry of Education) and the INTA transfer and extension system.
+She has given more than 40 courses and workshops on information and communication technologies (ICTs).
+She has been working remotely since 2009, including the defense of his master's thesis in this modality in 2015.
+Since 2019 she is an [RStudio Certified Instructor](https://education.rstudio.com/trainers/).

+She has organized more than 40 events (regional and international), among which she was the general chair of the [Jornadas Argentinas de Informática (2020)](http://www.sadio.org.ar/jaiio/) and founder and current chair of [LatinR](https://latin-r.com), one of the largest Latin American conferences on the use of R in research and development.

+Yani is an activist for open initiatives (software, data and science).
+Since 2017 she takes part in several voluntary initiatives that involve collaborative remote work with professionals from a wide range of disciplines and countries, including [R-Ladies](https://rladies.org/) and [R4DS](https://github.com/cienciadedatos).
+The latter initiative translated the book [R for Data Science](https://es.r4ds.hadley.nz) and the "data" package into Spanish.
+She also helps with #DatosDeMiercles on Twitter.